char998/Copulas-and-Bayesian-Networks/book/fundamentals/Bivariate.md

 ---

 ---
 Unconditional and conditional bivariate Gaussian distributions for $Q_1$ and $Q_2$.
 Same density contours are plotted for both distributions.
-The arrows show the direction to which the joint probability decreases.
+The small arrows indicate the shift in the joint probability contours.
 ```

 ## Extra material: a video